cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

   NonFungibleTokenPacketData data = packet.data
   prefix = "{packet.sourcePort}/{packet.sourceChannel}/"
   for (let tokenId in data.tokenIds) {
-    // we are the source if the classId is not prefixed source = data.classId.slice(0, len(prefix)) !== prefix
+    // we are the source if the classId is not prefixed with the packet's sourcePort and sourceChannel source = data.classId.slice(0, len(prefix)) !== prefix
     if source {
       // sender was source chain, unescrow tokens back to sender